KholoudAhmedx/Bug-Bounty-by-Vikie-Li/Chapters/Chapter 10 (IDOR)/IDOR.md

 By following these steps, you can systematically identify IDOR vulnerabilities and assess their impact.
 >[!Note]
 >You can trigger IDORs from different locations within the request, like URL parameters, form fields, file paths, headers and cookies.</br>

+# Bypassing IDOR Protection
+1. **Look for encoded and hashed IDs:**
+   -  Try to decode seemingly random strings as most websites use encoding schemes that can be easily reversed.
+   -  If it worked, try to encode your false IDs and execute IDORs.
+   -  Otherwise, if the application is using randomized strings, see if they are predictable as some applications use algorithms that produce insufficient entropy.
+   -  If this is the case, try to create a few accounts to analyze how these IDs are created as you might find a pattern that allows you to predict the IDs.
+2. **Leaked IDs:**
+   -